SchwarzFuchs/Stationeers-Advanced-Furnace-Automatization-Project/README.md

 * You can connect PreProcessing pump to the cold pipe if your "cold" gas is hotter than 450K.
 Or to the any other pipe that is hot enough, the furnace waste one for example.
 Don't forget to change the tank on the IC dials in this case.
 ### Error messages from klaxon
 * Fire - you have volatiles in your pipes/tanks.
 Remove or burn it.
 * Temperature low - your hot gas isn't hot enough.
+It could be about gas you use for smelting (should be hotter than target temperature) or about gas you use for preprocessing (should be hotter than 450K).
 * One Pressure low - you don't have enough hot gas.
 * Temperature high - your cold gas isn't cold enough.
 * Two Pressure low - you don't have enough cold gas.